-A Japanese garden should be kept simple and natural.
-Basic elements used are stone, plants, and water.
-Plants are used sparingly and carefully chosen: you don't see lush flower borders or succulents in a Japanese-style landscape.
+A Japanese garden is a space for peaceful meditation and should be kept simple and natural.
+To make your garden look Japanese-inspired, incorporate the essential elements of stone, plants, water, and ornaments.
+Use plants sparingly and carefully: You won't see lush flower borders or succulents in an authentic Japanese-style landscape.

 01 of 11

 Refrain from painting wooden benches, fences, gates, arbors, or other garden structures.
 Instead, stain them as needed or allow them to weather naturally.
 An exception would be a brightly colored bridge that serves as a focal point.
 These are often painted a red-orange and have a lacquer finish.

 02 of 11